zothsu/nextgenerationdoulas.org/README.md

 This profile created with Hugo and deployed via GitHub Pages.
 This profile will also serve as a concept design for an opensource doula network.

+Healthcare professional profile for Emilie Young, providing birthing and postpartum information. <!-- Part of the Doulas of Oregon collective.
+Left off for now-->

 ## Authors

 [Zoe Sullivan](http://github.com/zothsu) - A bit about Zoe